 She is also a member of the Rotary Club of West Vancouver Sunrise, House Sound Biosphere Regional Initiative, and the Caulfeild Park Stewardship group.

-On Council, Sharon focuses on solutions to protect our community from the impacts of climate change, regional transportation, and park access.
+On Council, Sharon focuses on solutions to protect our community from the impacts of climate change, improvements to regional transportation, and managing conflicts around park access.
 She looks for housing solutions that encourage gentle densification, respect neighbourhood character, and provide equity-building housing opportunities, while seeking to improve municipal processes and policies that add time and cost, which ultimately lands on the homeowner or renter.

 Linda Watt was first elected to Council in 2022.
 Linda arrived in Horseshoe Bay with her young family in 2006 for what was to be a temporary relocation.
 The profound sense of community and accessibility to some of the most spectacular outdoor recreation and scenery on the planet inspired her to make West Vancouver her permanent home.
 Her prior career in the film industry and propensity for offbeat travel have exposed her to a vast array of cultures and has often led her into remote locales in challenging conditions.
 She is inspired by the resilience of the human spirit and acutely aware that we are extremely fortunate to call West Vancouver home.